ethereumproject/volunteer/README.md

 Go language implementation of the original/classic design of the Ethereum protocol.
 Go-ethereum is currently restored and under active development, other clients are in the restoration process or require volunteers to contribute to their restoration.

-Contacts: IRC Server oftc.net, channel #etc-dev, contact @gravity
+Contacts: IRC Server oftc.net, channel #etc-dev, contact @whatisgravity

 **Bomb Defusal**